andreluzz/cas-xog/README.md

 # cas-xog
 Execute XOG files reading and wrinting in a more easy way

 This is a way of runnig XOG files in a much more easy way.
-Using a XOGDrive.xml file you can define with objects you would like to read and right.
+Using a XOGDrive.xml file you can define with objects you would like to read and write.

-### Description of attributes for <file>:
+### Description of attributes for tag file:
 | TAG | Description |
 | ------ | ------ |
 | code | Code of the object or instances in case of reading instances |